goadesign/goa/README.md

 The generated code produced by `goagen` v2 implements a much stronger separation of concern between the transport and service layers.
-This makes it possible to easily expose the same endpoints via different transport mechanisms such as HTTP and gRPC.
+This makes it possible to easily expose the same methods via different transport mechanisms such as HTTP and gRPC.
 See the
 [account example](https://github.com/goadesign/goa/tree/v2/examples/account)
 which illustrates the new generated code structure.